mlswg/mls-federation/draft-ietf-mls-federation.md

 *                                                       *
 *********************************************************

 ~~~~

+## Authentication Service

+In a federated environment, authentication becomes more important.
+While the
+sepcifics of an Authentication Service are out-of-scope for MLS in general, it
+is important that strong authentication is accessible to all clients of a
+federated environment.
+As an example, a shared transparency log like
+{{keytransparency}} could be used.

-# Terminology
+# Further considerations

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",
-"SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and
-"OPTIONAL" in this document are to be interpreted as described in
-BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all
-capitals, as shown here.

-Client:
-: An agent that uses this protocol to establish shared cryptographic
-  state with other clients.
-A client is defined by the
-  cryptographic keys it holds.
-An application or user may use one client
-  per device (keeping keys local to each device) or sync keys among
-  a user's devices so that each user appears as a single client.

-Client Init Key:
-: A short-lived HPKE {{!I-D.irtf-cfrg-hpke}} key pair used to introduce a new
-  client to a group.
-Initialization keys are published for
-  each client (ClientInitKey).

-Identity Key:
-: A long-lived signing key pair used to authenticate the sender of a
-  message.

-We use the TLS presentation language {{!RFC8446}} to
-describe the structure of protocol messages.
+The following aspects of federated communication are important for successful
+federation but are not considered in scope of the MLS charter:

+ ## Common format for the content of application messages

+The MLS protocol does not impose any format on the content of application
+messages.
+Instead, application messages are considered to be an opaque sequence
+of bytes.
+Applications in a federated environment are expected to agree on a
+common format.
+The negotiation can be done at the KeyPackage level, or through
+the MLS extension mechanism.

+## Network protocol between different domains

+Cross-domain operations such as sending and receiving messages, fetching
+KeyPackages, and querying the Authentication Services have to be part of a
+common network protocol that is supported by all domains in a federated
+environment.

+# Discovery service for clients/users on a specific domain

+Searching for users and other discovery services are typically part of messaging
+systems.
+In the context of MLS, this functionality might overlap with the
+fetching of KeyPackages and message routing.

 # Use cases

 ## Different Delivery Servers

-Different applications operated by different entities can use MLS to exchange end-to-end encrypted messages.
+Different applications operated by different entities can use MLS to exchange
-For example in email applications, clients of email1.com can encrypt and decrypt end-to-end encrypted email messages from email2.com.
+end-to-end encrypted messages.
+For example, in a messaging applications, clients
+of messaging1.tld can encrypt and decrypt end-to-end encrypted messages from
+messaging2.tld.

 ## Different client applications

-Different client applications operated by the same server can use MLS to exchange end-to-end encrypted handshake and application messages.
+Different client applications operating on the same server can use MLS to
+exchange end-to-end encrypted handshake and application messages.
+For example,
-For example different browsers can implement the MLS protocol, and web developers write web applications that use the MLS
+different browsers can implement the MLS protocol, and web developers write web
-implementation in the browser to encrypt and decrypt the messages.
+applications that use the MLS implementation in the browser to encrypt and
+decrypt the messages.
 This will require a new standard Web API to allow the
 client applications to set the address of the delivery service in the browser.
+A
-A more concrete example is using MLS in the browser
+more concrete example is using MLS in the browser to negotiate SRTP keys for
-to negotiate SRTP keys for multi-party conference calls.
+multi-party conference calls.

 # Functional Requirements

 ## Delivery service
-In a federated environment, the different members of a group might use different Delivery Services.
-Each client SHOULD only connect to its respective Deliver Service, which in turn will connect to other Delivery Services to relay messages.

-One Delivery Service MUST be responsible for handshake message ordering at any given point in time, since TreeKEM requires handshake messages to have a total order.
-It MUST be clear to all clients and Delivery Services of the group which Delivery Service is responsible.
-The protocol between different delivery services is out of the scope of this document.
+While there is no strict requirement regarding the network topology, there are
+practical advantages when clients only connect to their own Delivery Service
+rather than to the whole federated environment.
+This routing strategy can
+possibly make the design of a cross-domain network protocol easier in the
+context of access control.

+In such a topology, the client's own Delivery Service relays messages to the
+Delivery Service in charge for a specific group.

+When several Delivery Services are involved in relaying messages, it is
+important that all of them agree on which one is responsible for ordering
+handshake messages of a specific group at any given time in order to enforce the
+total ordering of handshake messages required by the MLS protocol.

+Depending on the functional requirements (such high availability and
+redundancy), the different Delivery Services can elect a dedicated Delivery
+Service to be responsible for ordering handshake messages for a certain period
+of time.
+The election process can be repeated when the availability of Delivery
+Services change.

+The diagram below shows a federated environment where a client connects to its
+own Delivery Service that in turn relays messages to other Delivery Services.

 ~~~~
                                +-----------------+         +---------+